betaflight/betaflight/docs/Mixer.md

 The cli `servo` command defines the settings for the servo outputs.
 The cli mixer `smix` command controls how the mixer maps internal FC data (RC input, PID stabilization output, channel forwarding, etc) to servo outputs.

+### Channel Forwarding

+Channel Forwarding allows you to forward your AUX channels directly to servos over PWM pins 5-8.
+You can enable it under features in the GUI or using the cli with ``feature CHANNEL_FORWARDING``.
+This requires you to run PPM or another serial RC protocol, and is currently supported on NAZE and SPRACINGF3 targets.
+Note that if you have the led feature enabled on the NAZE target,  AUX1-2 is mapped to PWM13-14 instead.
+So for instance if you enable this feature on a Naze
+AUX1 from your receiver will automatically be forwarded to PWM5 as a servo signal.

 ### cli `servo`

 `servo <min> <max> <middle> <angleMin> <angleMax> <rate> <forwardFromChannel>`